Siamo tutti inquilini: Plot

-Anna has been since childhood the housemaid of an old lady, and has inherited from her a beautiful apartment.
-She now works in a cafe`, but struggles to keep up with the expenses of the luxurious housing complex.
+Anna has been since childhood the housemaid of an old lady, and has inherited from her a beautiful condo.
+She now works in a café, but struggles to keep up with the expenses of the luxurious housing complex.
 She is alone in the world and apart from her loving fiance Carlo, only the wise caretaker of the building Augusto shows her some fatherly affection.

-The greedy and tyrannical administrator of the building, the dentist Talloni, would like to exploit the financial difficulties of Anna to buy her out, offering through a figurehead to acquire the apartment much below its real value.
-Augusto and the lawyer Sassi figure out the scheme, and decide to defend Anna's interests.
-They first manage to delay for few days the official decision to force repayment of her debts, they try to secure her a loan through the bank or through the richer acquaintance of a well-off neighbor, they come up with the idea for Anna to rent out the apartment to an older couple while remaining in service and caretaker of the property as housemaid.
+The greedy and tyrannical administrator of the building, the dentist Talloni, would like to exploit the financial difficulties of Anna to buy her out, offering through a figurehead to acquire the condo much below its real value.
+Augusto and the lawyer Sassi figure out the scheme and decide to defend Anna's interests.
+First, they manage to delay the official decision to force repayment of her debts for few days while they try to secure her a loan through the bank or through the richer acquaintance of a well-off neighbor.
+They also come up with the idea for Anna to rent out the apartment to an older couple while remaining staying on as housemaid and caretaker of the property.

-None of this represents a complete solution for the young girl's problems, and everybody must manage at the same time some other difficulties - Sassi is afraid of irritating his jealous wife in case of excessive involvement, Augusto must defend his job from both Talloni's intention to fire him and from a poorer friend who would like to take over his job as a caretaker, the other tenants seem generally well-disposed but they are also very self-centered.

-Thanks to Augusto selfless efforts and even his cheating to gather all neighbors at the crucial meeting where the course of action for Anna's debt should be decided, the administrator's plans are eventually exposed and a compromise arrangement is reached.
+None of this presents a complete solution for the young girl's problems, and everybody must simultaneously manage other complications: Sassi worries about his jealous wife's reaction to his excessive involvement; and Augusto must protect his job from both Talloni's intention to fire him because of his attempts to help Anna and from a poorer friend who wants his job.
+The building's other tenants seem generally well-disposed but they are also very self-absorbed.
+However, Augusto's selfless efforts, including mild trickery, gather all neighbors to a crucial meeting where the course of action for Anna's debt should be decided.
+Talloni's corrupt plans are eventually exposed and a compromise arrangement is reached.